Convert

 Top Level Structure

 All current and future lines have a top-level JSON object with a key that identifies the type of the line and a value that is a nested object holding the data for the line, possibly in further nested structure.
-The currently-defined two keys are "header" and "vkFunc".
-A line can hold either a nested "header" or a nested "vkFunc", but not both.
-A tool can work out what kind of JSON document each line contains by checking for the presence of the keys in the top-level object.
-In pseudocode that could look something like this:
+The currently-defined keys are "header", "function", "annotation", "state", "frame", and "meta".
+A line can hold exactly one of a nested "header", "function", "annotation", "state", "frame", or "meta".
+D3D12 captures may also contain the key "method" for object methods.

 for line in input_lines: